Learn about CORS and how to enable it on your Object Storage buckets.

 Requirements

-- A container on which you can configure the CORS rule
+- A bucket on which you can configure the CORS rule

 - Credentials and permissions on the containers/objects for the user making the requests